jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

 ----

-### Bonus Answer 2: It works well for generating non-models
+### Bonus Answer 2: It works well for generating test data

-Model Bakery also has a `prepare` method which is nice for creating valid data for a Django model without saving it to our database.
+Model Bakery also has a `prepare` method which is nice for creating valid test data for a Django model without saving it to our database.
 I use this method a lot for testing Django Forms and DRF POST methods.

 <!-- embedme src/example-05.py -->
 ```python